ror-community/ror-site/content/community/_index.md

 - [ROR for Publishers](https://zenodo.org/doi/10.5281/zenodo.10049191) (4 pages)
 - [ROR for Repositories](https://zenodo.org/doi/10.5281/zenodo.10049153) (13 pages)

-## Events
-ROR-organized events include open bi-monthly Community Calls, Annual Meetings, open hours, webinars, and more that anyone can register for.
-ROR team members also frequently present at conferences and webinars organized by other groups.
-All ROR-organized events are always free.

-* See our [events page](/events) to sign up for upcoming events and access materials from [past events](/events#past-events)
-* Read [recaps of past events](/categories/events) on our blog

-We are also happy to schedule free custom webinars and tutorials for your team: write [community@ror.org](mailto:community@ror.org) with inquiries.

 ## Supporters {#supporters}
 ROR receives ongoing financial support from stakeholder organizations.
 The ROR supporters program strengthens community investment and helps to offset operating costs and fund time-limited projects.
 Does your organization want to help support ROR financially?